hcientist/OnlinePythonTutor/unsupported-features.md

 - **If you don't receive a reply from me, assume that your issue will NOT be addressed**.
 Please do not email me multiple times.
 - I can't provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
+- I am not accepting any code contributions or GitHub pull requests at this time.
+Feel free to fork the code and do whatever you like with it, as long as you abide by its software licenses.
 - I can't provide support for Python Tutor code that's embedded within other people's websites, such as class websites or online tutorials.
 Contact the people in charge of those websites for help.

 ---